There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 Yamba

-Yamba is a small town that’s roughly halfway between Coffs Harbour and Byron Bay.
+Yamba is a small coastal town that’s roughly halfway between Coffs Harbour and Byron Bay in New South Wales.

 It’s included as a stop on my Sydney to Brisbane road trip itinerary, and as you can see from the picture above, it’s a beautiful place.

-As with almost all the towns along the coast, there are some great beaches at Yamba.
-They’re ideal to visit on a warm day so you can relax and enjoy the sun.
+As with almost all the towns along the coast of New South Wales, there are some quiet beaches at Yamba.
+They’re ideal to visit on a warm day so you can relax and enjoy the sun on some of the whitest sand in New South Wales.

 One of the best things to do in Yamba is to visit the lighthouse.
-It’s a decent hike to get there, but you’ll be rewarded with some stunning views of the surrounding area too.
+It’s a decent hike to get there, but you’ll be rewarded with some stunning views of the NSW coast.

 Jervis Bay